 5. Downloadables still generate leads.

 Finally, if there are any doubts left in your mind, DLCs are still important because users still download them.
-PDFs may not incorporate video, or gifs, or hover text, but they nevertheless provide users with valuable take-home pieces that are popular despite the advancements of web design over the past several years.
+PDFs may not incorporate video, or gifs, or hover text, but they nevertheless provide users with valuable take-home pieces that are popular despite the advancements of Michigan web design over the past several years.
 If anything, most businesses aren’t using downloadables enough.